CUBRID/cubrid-manual/en/sql/dblink.rst

 	|                       |                        | MULTIPOLYGON           | MULTIPOLYGON           |
 	+-----------------------+------------------------+------------------------+------------------------+

-    *   The maximum string length for one column is supported only up to 16M.
+    *   The maximum string length for one column is 16M.

 	+------------------+---------------------------+
 	| DBMS Name        | Type                      |